Masina and James - From Wellington to Warea video

 Weekends in Warea are a little different to those in Wellington.
 The couple inherited a stunning garden, a legacy from the farming family who had lived in the house for over 40 years.
 James’ skill in construction come in handy on the property and he’s also taken sustainable gardening workshops at Roebuck farms.
 Masina is a gardening novice, but she’s happy to make the trip into Bunnings for garden supplies, and learning quickly.
 It’s a challenge but one that they are embracing.
 “Some weekends we realise we have spent the whole weekend at home and we're stoked,” says Masina.

 When they aren’t in the garden, they are sharing the dream with friends.
-Since moving 4 months ago Masina and James have made the odd trip to Wellington, but they're more likely to host friends and family in Warea.
+Since moving in 2019, Masina and James have made the odd trip to Wellington, but they're more likely to host friends and family in Warea.
 “We have had to be quite strict with ourselves and ensure that we do have weekends without visitors, otherwise we wouldn’t get anything done,” Masina says.
 They have started to meet some of locals too, and have found the farming community really welcoming and happy to lend tools and share advice.